chfyljt/Works/SQL/Optimization/Foundation.md

 ### Where SQL begins processing a query
 **Table and Subquery Processing:** The data from the specified table(s) is fetched first.
 They are evaluated during this step if subqueries exist.
 **JOIN Operations:** Generally, the JOIN operation is part of the **FROM** clause.
+**Data Preparation:** This step creates a smaller, intermediate dataset for further processing in subsequent clause.
+**Temporary Tables:** SQL may create temporary tables internally for handling complex operations.